carloskiki/rfcs/text/0000-cargo-supported-targets.md

 [target.'cfg(target_os = "macos")'.dependencies]
 baz = "0.1.0"
 ```
-Currently, `baz` is included in the dependency tree of `foo`, even though `foo` may never be intended to be built
+Currently, `baz` is included in the dependency tree of `foo`, even though `foo` is never built for `macos`.
-for `macos`.
 With the addition of `supported-targets`, `baz` can be purged from the dependency tree of `foo`, since
 `target_os = "macos"` is mutually exclusive with `target_os = "linux"`.

+Formally, dependencies (and transitive dependencies) under `[target.**.dependencies]` tables are
+eliminated from the dependency tree of a package if the `supported-targets` of the package is mutually exclusive
+with the target preconditions of the dependency.

 # Drawbacks
 [drawbacks]: #drawbacks

 - The `cfg` syntax is very expressive, but also very complex.
-As outlined above
+As outlined above,
     detecting subset and mutual exclusivity relations is not trivial.
 - Performance: this is a lot of extra calls to rustc.
     Hopefully these are all compatible with the rustc cache, so they won't make things too bad.